virgoeun/QRcode-generator/README.md

 0. Pure HTML, CSS & Javascript
 1. QR Code API with Query Parameter
 2. Simple DOM Manipulation for Query Parameter(Text/URL Input)
 3. Error Handling with 1000 milliesecond SetTimeout() and CSS Animation for visual que in case there is no input
+4. Responsive design to both Web page & Mobile

 <br>